garrett-lam/scRNAseq_filterQC/README.md

 ## Install Instructions & Environment Setup
 First, clone the repo by calling `git clone https://github.com/garrett-lam/scRNAseq_filterQC.git`.
 Then, change into the directory using `cd scRNAseq_filterQC`.

-The, there are 2 ways to set up the environment (you only need to do one of these):
+Then, there are 2 ways to set up the environment (you only need to do one of these):
  - __If you use/prefer conda__: Create environment using `conda env create -f cse185.yaml`.
 Then call `conda activate cse185` to activate the environment.
  - __If you use/prefer micromamba__: Create environment using `micromamba env create --name cse185 --file cse185_micromamba.yaml`.
 Then call `micromamba activate cse185` to activate the environment.

+___Important Notes___:
-_Note: the environment creation step may take a while (this is normal) and may throw warnings/messages (these may safely be ignored)._
+ - The environment creation step may take a while (this is normal) and may throw warnings/messages (these may safely be ignored).
-___Datahub Note___: you may encounter issues with setting up the environments on Datahub.
+ - You may encounter issues with setting up the environments on Datahub.
 If this is the case, we highly recommend you clone the repo and set up the environment on a local macOS/Linux machine.
+That being said, the following special steps are needed to get things to work on Datahub:
+    - If you get `CommandNotFoundError: Your shell has not been properly configured to use 'conda activate'.` when calling `conda activate cse185`, follow the onscreen directions by running `conda init bash` (that is the shell used on Datahub) and closing/restarting your shell.
+Then, instead of calling `conda activate cse185`, call `source activate cse185` to activate the environment.

 ## Manual Preprocessing Steps:
 **IMPORTANT:** Ensure barcodes, features, matrix files are formatted in the following way: